marc-weber1/v-sekai-prototype/rpc_spec.md

 Player removed tracker, make sure to handle them removing a nonexistent tracker
 <-> peer_tracker_deactivated(tracker_name)

-Update positions of all trackers at once, any value may be null
+Update positions of all trackers at once, any value may be null - should maybe be netcoded better for online games?
 <-> (unreliable) update_peer_tracker_pos(head_pos, lhand_pos, rhand_pos, tracker_pos_arr)